 Talent putting the blood in the centrifuge and closing the lid.

-Talent transferring the supernatant.
+Talent transferring the supernatant into PCR tubes.

 Oral intralipid tolerance test

 After 5 PM, weigh the mice to calculate the intralipid volume that will be given to them on the next day [1].
 Then, transfer them into a new cage and fast them overnight [2].